fusiondirectory/fusiondirectory-user-manual/source/plugins/applications/functionalities.rst

    :alt: Picture of Applications LDAP tab in FusionDirectory

-This will give you an overview of the role rights on the webapplication you just created
+This will give you an overview of attributes **fdApplicationAllowed** that you will be able to use in a filter to restrict who can login